strogo/vector/rfcs/2021-03-02-6600-vector-remap-language-web.md

 Yet another possibility worth considering would be publishing Wasm modules to hubs like [npm] and [Wasmer] that others can use in their own environments.
 Those modules could be released alongside versions of VRL.
-Tools from the Rust + Wasm ecosystem, like [wasm-pack], make this quite simple in principle.
-With published modules, users could run VRL

-It's unlikely, however, that this would be of any benefit to Vector users in the near term.
+Tools from the Rust + Wasm ecosystem, like [wasm-pack], make this quite simple in principle, requiring only a `wasm-pack publish` to push to npm.
+With published modules, users could run `npm install vrl-wasm` or some equivalent and integrate the binary into their own projects.
+It's unlikely, however, that this would benefit Vector users in the foreseeable future.
+But if for some reason

 ## Prior art